 Before you Apply

 Before submitting an application through the MSU Graduate School, you will need to secure a department faculty adviser.
-You will find a list of faculty members and their areas of interest here.
+You will find a list of faculty members and their areas of interest under this directory.
 You may e-mail them directly with any specific questions you may have about research opportunities in the department.
 If a faculty member expresses interest, you will be invited to submit an application.
 If you apply without securing an adviser, there will be an option of selecting “none” when asked if you have an advisor.
 If you choose this option, your application will be placed on our faculty website for their perusal for 6 months.

 All prospective Plant Sciences and Plant Pathology graduate students are required to submit an informational survey to the department, prior to submitting a full Graduate Application, in order to determine if your qualifications are best suited for our current needs.